rafaelcalhau/devplaces-web/README.md

 ## Settings

-There is a settings file and you can edit it in order to configure the App's name, API server address and more.
+There is a settings file and you can utilize in order to configure the App's name, API server address and more.
+First, rename it to "settings.json" and edit it with your own data.

   > src/config/settings.json